 - Available to Visiting Students: Yes

 - Available to Erasmus Students: Yes

-The course examines some of the key debates, theories and arguments in contemporary social studies in modern Britain and familiarises students with the specialised language of the social sciences.
+The course examines some of the key debates, theories and arguments in contemporary social policy in modern Britain and familiarises students with the specialised language of the social sciences.

 The course will be delivered in 1 x 2 hour whole group seminar and 1 x 1 hour small group tutorial over the course of the semester.